Gabbyton/BeeperBus/data-collection-server/README.md

 1. Access the data collection EC2 server using credentials provided in the Project SharePoint.
+   1. Go to sharepoint > keys > spreadsheet with credentials
+   1. Open EC2 > Instances > data-collection-server > Actions > connect to
+   instance
 1. In the server, run the following command:
 `docker exec -it data-collection-server-db-1 sh`.
 A convenient shorthand alias is also provided.
 Alternatively, the `cdb` command can be used.